 You can earn more money

 Many people who go straight to college after high school might miss out on having an additional source of funds, but working abroad will give you an advantage.
-Through paid internships, casual employment, teaching opportunities, and more, you can earn a living that can help support you during your time abroad or help you save up for your future studies.
+Through paid internships, casual employment, teaching opportunities, essay writing and more, you can earn a living that can help support you during your time abroad or help you save up for your future studies.
 European countries like Luxembourg and Switzerland offer high pay for work and excellent quality of life, so this region might be an ideal place to do your gap year.

 You can learn a new language